sutrolabs/census-docs/basics/security-and-privacy/README.md

 ## Exceptions to Census's temporary data storage policy

-As described above, Census's architecture is built from the ground up to handle your data with care and, by default, not to store any of your data on our infrastructure.&#x20;
+As described above, Census's architecture is built from the ground up to handle your data with care and, by default, not to store any of your data on our infrastructure.

 However, we do provide some optional additional functionality that rely on storing data in Census-managed infrastructure long term.
-Please note that all of the features listed below must be explicitly enabled inside Census before any data is stored on your behalf.&#x20;
+Please note that all of the features listed below must be explicitly enabled inside Census before any data is stored on your behalf.

 These features include:

-* Data sources that only support read-only mode&#x20;
+* Data sources that only support read-only mode
   * Amazon S3
   * Azure Synapse
   * Elasticsearch
   * Google Sheets (this does not apply to Google Sheets destinations)
   * MySQL
-  * SingleStore&#x20;
+  * SingleStore

 * Data sources when used in read-only mode (does not apply to read-write mode)
+  * Databricks
-  * Snowflake
+  * Google AlloyDB
   * Google BigQuery
+  * Microsoft SQL Server
+  * PostgreSQL
   * Redshift
-  * PostgreSQL
-  * Databricks
-  * SQL Server
+  * Snowflake
   * Rockset

-  * Google AlloyDB
-* Enabling the Entity API&#x20;
+* Enabling the Entity API

 Census will remove any of the data stored on your behalf after 14 days of disabling the feature.&#x20;